And if you liked this post, be sure to check out these popular posts:

 Even among other infamous serial killings, these murders were particularly gruesome: Haarmann would often mutate and dismember his victims, sometimes biting right through their necks.
 He was beheaded at Hanover prison in 1925.Wikimedia Commons

-The prosecutor at William Bonin's trial dubbed him the "the most arch-evil person who ever existed."
+The prosecutor at the trial of William Bonin dubbed him the "the most arch-evil person who ever existed."
 Over the course of just 12 months between 1979 and 1980, Bonin murdered between 21 and 36 people.
 He often discarded the bodies along the California freeway, earning him the name the Freeway Killer.

 The authorities already knew of Bonin because they had previously convicted him of sexual assault and the murder of a young hitchhiker in 1979.
 While on parole, he went on to molest another young boy, an act which should have landed him back in prison but didn't due to a "clerical error."